-If you see this window, and it's not showing a current license key, you can right click in the text box and paste in your license key.
-Then click the Activate button to unlock ASN1C.
+If the Enter License Key window is displayed and it is not showing a current license key, right-click in the text box and paste the accurate license key.
+Then click Activate to unlock ASN1C.

-In some cases, however, the window will appear and show a current license key.
-In these cases the key being shown is probably expired.
-You need to deactivate the current key first by clicking the Deactivate button.
-Then you can right click in the text box and paste in your current license key.
-Then click the Activate button to unlock ASN1C.
+In some cases, the Enter License Key window is displayed and showing a current license key.
+In these cases, it is likely that the key being shown is expired.
+First deactivate the current key by clicking Deactivate.
+Then, right-click in the text box and paste the current license key, and click Activate to unlock ASN1C.

-If you have an osyslic.txt license file in a location where the GUI doesn't look, you can click the Import button to find that file and use it to unlock ASN1C instead of activating a key.
+If an osyslic.txt license file is being used instead of a key, and the osyslic.txt is in a location where the GUI does not look, click Import to find the file and use it to unlock ASN1C.